score-json/nlohmann_json/docs/mkdocs/docs/api/basic_json/cbor_tag_handler_t.md

 ??? example

-    The example below shows how the different values of the `cbor_tag_handler_t` influence the behavior of [`from_cbor`](from_cbor.md) when reading a tagged byte string.
+    The example below shows how the different values of the `cbor_tag_handler_t` influence the behaviour of [`from_cbor`](from_cbor.md) when reading a tagged byte string.

     ```cpp